RedhawkSDR/redhawksdr.github.io/content/manual/ide/debugging.md

 #### Releasing a Component/Device from the REDHAWK Sandbox

+Releasing a resource invokes a graceful shutdown, which follows the object lifecycle sequence.
+Release makes a call to the resource’s `releaseObject()` method to initiate the sequence.
 There are two ways to release a component using the IDE and one to release a device:

   - Releasing using REDHAWK Explorer View: